TristanB17/WePhrase--Final/README.md

 ## Technologies Utilized

 The app itself is a minimalistically styled Ruby on Rails app, with some node.js components (and the jQuery library) included to enable a more responsive front-end.
+All translation cards are created with JavaScript to enable them to have unique ids and be referenced as such.
+In addition, the JavaScript creation method allowed for easier rendering of additions to a translation with the help of AJAX code (pictured at bottom).

 ![Settings Window](https://i.imgur.com/rnOTs0S.png)

-The apis used include the wikipedia api, and the yandex translator api.
-The google translate api was originally planned to be incorperated into the app, but due to budgetary constraints, it was not possible.
-Because of the nature of the wikipedia api, some finessing had to be done server side to retrieve the correct text.
+The APIs used include the wikipedia API, and the yandex translator API.
+The google translate API was originally planned to be incorperated into the app, but due to budgetary constraints, it was not possible.
+Because of the nature of the wikipedia API, some finessing had to be done server side to retrieve the correct text, especially when filtering out unneeded HTML tags.

 ![Settings Window](https://i.imgur.com/OvbA7Xo.png)